hasura/graphql-engine/aws-lambda/README.md

 | fcm-apns-push-notification | send push notification on database event | ❌ | ❌ | ❌ | ❌ | ❌
 | etl-example | transform the trigger payload and update an algolia index | ❌ | ❌ | ❌ | ❌ | ❌

-**NOTE**
-Some of the language/platforms are work in progress.
-We welcome contributions for the WIP langauages.
-See issues.

 ## Pre-requisites